-Selena passed them on her way into the place.
+Selena passed them on the way into the place.
 A gorgeous distraction, black leather and lace.
-Tossed ’em a sly smile.
-Nothing but raised eyebrows and Ooohh faces.
-My ace up the sleeve, always without fail had ’em gasping, trying to breathe.
+Bottom bass. from right to left, left to right, MJ-like always surpassing the hype.
+She tossed ’em a sly smile, followed up by her fly style.
+Nothing but raised eyebrows and Ooohh faces, is gettin’ riled.
+She was my ace up the sleeve, scent traces, always without fail had ’em gasping, trying to breathe, tightening up their laces.

 We were two barrels smokin’, the realest, no joking, high on life, hitting the city head on, hitting the city fast.
 Ego stroking, she had me gassed.
 Laughing at the sky, “Who can ‘F’ with us!”
 Pecan colored lips with a peppermint fragrance.
-The cranberry red, BMW passed the target, we would be hittin’ the following morning to get our 401k, plus $50 mil.
+The cranberry red, BMW passed, puttin’ ’em in a trance with the rims spinnin’, the target ahead, we would be hittin’ the following morning to get our 401k, religious zeal, plus $50 mil.
 We loved long and deep, the curve and feel, so damn real.

 One final check before we dropped wisdom into the clips.
 Loaded ’em both up, for the ride.
 Wisening up any heroes along the way.
 Foolish money never hides.
 Back em down, clap ’em down.
 Back to back, a modern day Bonny and Clyde.
 Before her, I’d never held a gun.
 I’d never been on the run.
-I was camouflaged in a flannel shirt, hat, and wig.
-Her curves rarely went unnoticed, even dressed incognito with an air of nonchalance, ready for the hit.
+I was camouflaged in a flannel shirt, hat, and a wig.
+Her curves rarely, ever went unnoticed, even dressed incognito with an air of nonchalance ready for the hit.

-Yet still, in the back of my mind I was thinking this chick is two shelves higher than my reach.
-She was too slick, but my ego allowed me to dismiss my intuition and the notion that she might be playing me.
+Yet still, in the back of my mind I was thinking this chick, is two shelves higher than my reach.
+She was too slick, but my ego allowed me to dismiss, my intuition and the notion that she might be playing me.
 After all, why should I think that way?
 I wasn’t street.
-I had been a nondescript nerd with no sense of self to demand a chick of her caliber to be on my team.
+I had been a nondescript nerd with no sense of self to keep a chick of her caliber to be on my team.
 I mean how many times do you get to realize a dream?
-So I went with it, even though I should’ve been more cautious about whom I fell in love with…
+So I went in, even though I should’ve been more cautious about whom I fell in love with…

-…everyone face down on the floor, she’d already made her way out the doors.
+“Everyone face down on the floor!”
+She’d already made her way out the door.
 I swung the muzzle over the tops of the heads of the flat faced patrons, just to make sure no one was thinking about getting their hero on.
 I made my way to the open air, just my luck, the cops were waiting out there..

 I rode in the back of the squad car and smiled, thinking to myself, I couldn’t help but dig her style and the way she played this.
 She was charismatic, intelligent, and hot.
 The perfect formula to get me got.
 But hey, none of us is gonna make it out alive.
 Might as well, roll up your favorite poem and get high.
 My poem was, 5′ 2″, razor, and every bit of fly.